LouieGomez-hub/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  I clicked the Add a Toy button on the browser app and checked the Console and Network tabs to see what error was being recieved.
+It was a 500 Internal Server error and checking the Network tab showed very clearly there was a NameError in the controller so I corrected the spelling in the create method and now the toy form is successful

 - Update the number of likes for a toy

   - How I debugged:
+  After attempting to update the likes for a toy there was an Unexpected End of JSON Input error, however the error on the browser was pointing to a fetch request on the react side, and this lab says not to modify the react side so I looked first to the controller where I quickly recognized the update method was missing the render portion, a simple fix to successfully update a toy's likes

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+Upon clicking the Donate to Goodwill button for delete functionality I checked the console to find a 404 not found error, I then checked the network tab for further details and there was a routing error, no route matching to the destroy method.
+I checked the routes tab in the code and added :destroy to the resources, successfully allowing a toy to be donated and deleted from the database